microsoft/plm_subnetworks/README.md

 ## Description

 Protein language models (PLMs) pretrained via a masked language modeling objective have proven effective across a range of structure-related tasks, including high-resolution structure prediction.
 However, it remains unclear to what extent these models factorize protein structural categories among their learned parameters.
-In this work, we introduce trainable PLM inverse subnetworks that suppress specific structural categories within PLM weights.
-We systematically train 36 inverse subnetworks targeting both sequence- and residue-level features at varying degrees of resolution using annotations defined by CATH taxonomy and secondary structure elements.
-With these, we assess how structural factorization in PLMs influences downstream structure prediction.
-Our results show that PLMs are highly sensitive to sequence-level features and can only disentangle extremely coarse or fine-grained information.
-Furthermore, structure prediction is highly sensitive to factorized PLM representations and small changes in language modeling performance can significantly impair PLM-based structure prediction performance.
-Broadly, our work presents a framework for studying feature entanglement within pretrained PLMs and can be leveraged to improve alignment of learned PLM representations with known biological patterns.
+In this work, we introduce trainable subnetworks, which mask out PLM weights responsible for the language modeling performance on a structural category of proteins.
+We systematically train 36 PLM subnetworks targeting both sequence- and residue-level features at varying degrees of resolution using annotations defined by the CATH taxonomy and secondary structure elements.
+Using these PLM subnetworks, we assess how structural factorization in PLMs influences downstream structure prediction.
+Our results show that PLMs are highly sensitive to sequence-level features and can predominantly disentangle extremely coarse or fine-grained information.
+Furthermore, we observe that structure prediction is highly responsive to factorized PLM representations and that small changes in language modeling performance can significantly impair PLM-based structure prediction performance.
+Our work presents a framework for studying feature entanglement within pretrained PLMs and can be leveraged to improve the alignment of learned PLM representations with known biological patterns.

 ![](fig/figure1.png)

 ## Installation
 ```
 git clone https://github.com/microsoft/plm_subnetworks.git
-cd plm_inv_subnetworks
+cd plm_subnetworks
 pip install -e .
 ```
 ## Requirements